ADI-Foundation-Labs/ADI-Stack-Airbender-System/docs/air_constraints.md

 ## What is an AIR?

-An Algebraic Intermediate Representation (AIR) encodes a computation as polynomial equalities over a finite field F_q.
+An Algebraic Intermediate Representation (AIR) encodes a computation (the program's transition function over its execution trace) as polynomial equalities over a finite field F_q.
 The computation execution trace is laid out in rows and columns.
 Constraints enforce:

 - **Boundary conditions** (initial/final rows)
 - **Transition relations** between successive rows